 Disney Very Merriest After Hours Ride Overlays

 Previously, Mickey’s Very Merry Christmas Party had several seasonal ride overlays as part of the party.
-So far the only confirmed seasonal ride experiences for Very Merriest After Hours is Jingle Cruise and Monsters, Inc. Laugh Floor.
+Unfortunately the only seasonal attraction experiences for Very Merriest After Hours are Jingle Cruise and Monsters, Inc. Laugh Floor.

 My daughter is an aspiring Jungle Cruise skipper so not surprisingly we are big fans of this iconic attraction.
 During the Christmas season Jungle Cruise gets a seasonal upgrade and transforms into the Jingle Cruise.

 Look for special holiday decorations during your cruise and expect some very bad seasonal jokes, too.
-This overlay is available during a normal Magic Kingdom day, but I’m hoping there is something a little extra special during Very Merriest After Hours.
+This overlay is available during a normal Magic Kingdom day, but has a different feel when cruising at night.

 This is the same style comedy show of a normal Monsters, Inc Laugh Floor show, but with seasonal jokes and design.
 Even Roz gets in the Christmas spirit with a special sweater.
 We have a good time at the show, but don’t feel rushed to do it as part of your event.